-- The deadlock system remains deactivated if the volumetric sensor is deactivated. - For those vehicles in which a separation screen is fitted, the alarm will not function correctly due to interference with the sensor.
+- The Safe security system remains deactivated if the volumetric sensor is deactivated. - For those vehicles in which a separation screen is fitted, the alarm will not function correctly due to interference with the sensor.

-• If the alarm has been triggered by the volumetric sensor, this will be indicated by a flashing of the warning lamp on the driver door when the vehicle is opened.
+• If the alarm has been triggered by the volumetric sensor, this will be indicated by a flashing of the indicator on the driver door.
 This flashing will be different to that for an activated alarm.